Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

+Epidemic dynamics are driven by the interplay of two processes, occurring at fundamentally different scales.
+First, at the individual level, once infected, the contracted pathogen undergoes replication, and potential mutation, within a host's body.
+Then, once reaching a sufficient load, transmission \textit{between} hosts helps the pathogen penetrate the social network.
+These two processes, each characterized by its own intrinsic timescales and relevant parameters, are often modeled independently:\ the in-host dynamics is captured by a random process of mutation and selection; \cite{Rouzine:2001,Nowak:2006,Blythe:2007,Neher:2018} the inter-host propagation is tracked using compartmental dynamics, such as the susceptible-infected-recovered (SIR) model,\cite{Satorras:2015,Rudiger:2020} or its more elaborate variants.\cite{Mehdaoui:2021} While the former is inherently stochastic, most analytical advances on the latter \cite{Satorras:2015} are achieved via deterministic methods, \textit{i.e}.\ ordinary differential equations (ODE).
+This combination often prohibits systematic analytical advances, \cite{Barzel:2012} as we lack a unified toolbox by which to treat both the inter-host ODEs and the stochastic intra-host dynamics.

+Here, we show that we can reduce the intra-host evolutionary dynamics into an effective random walk, biased or unbiased, in the transmissibility fitness space.
+This allows us to construct a tractable analytical framework by which to predict the mutation/selection dynamics of a spreading pathogen.
+In this framework, mutations occur during the intra-host replication process. \cite{Rouzine:2001,Nowak:2006,Blythe:2007,Neher:2018} Selection for transmissibility, on the other hand, is driven by the inter-host contagion dynamics, as fitter strains proliferate more rapidly and take over the available susceptible population.
+Together, these two processes may lead to a \textit{mutation-driven phase}, whose boundaries and transition dynamics we pursue below.
+In this phase an initially non-pandemic pathogen breaks through to reach an evolved pandemic state.

-We find that besides the classic epidemiological parameters, \textit{i.e}.\ infection/recovery rates, two additional components factor in - the mutation rate governing the evolutionary time-scales, and the number of infected individuals, which determines the likelihood of a critical mutation to occur within the relevant time-frame.
-Therefore, the current prevalence $\rho(t)$ of the pathogen has direct impact on its projected spread.
-This has significant implications pertaining to our two main mitigation strategies $\bullet$ \textit{Social distancing} suppresses the reproduction number $R_0$ to below the pandemic threshold.
-However, if many have already been infected, \textit{i.e}.\ $\rho(t)$ is large, then a stricter suppression may be required to avoid the emergence of a critical mutation.
-This indicates that the projection of the spread, and hence its mitigation, depends on the current prevalence $\rho(t)$ - a hysteresis phenomenon, unobserved in the classic modeling frameworks $\bullet$ \textit{Vaccination campaigns} create strong evolutionary pressure towards a vaccine resistant mutation, whose risk, once again, is directly related to the current pathogen prevalence.
-Hence, to succeed, we show that vaccine roll-out, no matter how efficient, must be coupled with fierce suppression via social distancing.
+We find that besides the classic epidemiological parameters, \textit{i.e}.\ infection/recovery rates, two additional components factor in - the observed mutation rate $\sigma$, quantifying the intra-host evolutionary timescales, and the fraction of infected individuals $\eta(t)$, which determines the likelihood of a critical mutation to occur within the relevant time-frame.
+Therefore, as opposed to classic pandemic transitions, which depend solely on the epidemiological parameters, \cite{Hufnagel2004,Colizza2006,Balcan2009,Brockmann2013,Liu:2018} here the time-dependent prevalence of the pathogen $\eta(t)$ and its replication stability, both have direct impact on its anticipated spread.